 by Dr. Sarah Anne Edwards, LCSW, PhD

-When you or someone you love seems incapable of doing even simple things they know they can do, have done before, and really want or need to do, it can be baffling.
+When you or someone you love seems incapable to doing even simple things they know they can do, have done before and really want or need to do, it can be baffling.
 This phenomenon is called The Impossible Task.
-Based on helping many clients who are suffering from The Impossible Task for over 20 years, here are the answers I’ve discovered to the most common questions people ask.
+Based on helping many clients who are suffering with The Impossible Task over 20 years, here are the answers I’ve discovered to the most common questions people ask.